 In March of 2012, I was elected to the Board of Governors for the National Broadcasting Society, for which I am currently the faculty advisor of the Central Michigan University chapter.
 I am also the webmaster for the NBS national organization.
 Our 2019 convention will be held in one of the top-ten media markets in the country, but that's all I can say (for now).

-Outside of school, I am a home-studio musician, and have been active in vocal performance since the elementary school.
-Since then, I've done one opera, many comic operas, musicals, the occasional dramatic stageplay, and have been fortunate enough to be part of two different bands.
+Outside of school, I am a home-studio musician, and have been singing pretty much since I learned to talk.
+Over the years, I've done one opera (Carmen), many comic operas (Gilbert & Sullivan), musicals, the occasional dramatic stageplay, and have been fortunate enough to be part of two different bands.
 Most recently, I was as a vocalist with a folk/rock band, "Bob Stewart and Friends" down in Athens, Ohio.
 I also run my own small weblishing company, called The CyberSinger's Cafe' (or CSC for short), and have since 1995.
 Originally specializing in non-profit arts organizations, CSC now handles web-design for a wide variety of small, local businesses and organizations.

 My friend Jamie Breckenridge and I created a virtual memorial to one of the best friends either of us have ever had, Michael "Big Daddy Pi" Pyorala.
 I visit the site every day to make sure no one has defaced it, polluted the guestbook with spam ads, and to otherwise ensure it is as pristine and peaceful as it was the day we created it.
 Rest in peace, Pi.
 We still miss you, every single day.